Natsume, Sôseki. Kokoro, (The Heart) (1914).

 the reality of his words.
 Sensei is much less assured.

-NOTE (from Loftus): Sensei's lack of certainty referred to above is clearly a central feature
+ADDITIONAL NOTES (from Loftus): Sensei's lack of certainty referred to above is clearly a central feature

 of Kokoro.
 Characters are anxious, existence seems contingent.
 Consider